How to Apply Principles of Persuasion to Make Quizzes & Calculators Engaging

 What is persuasion?
 For the purpose of our discussion, persuasion is the process to getting visitors to engage with the quiz/calculator the way we intend.

 How do you become persuasive?
 Well for that we will have to turn to Robert Cialdini’s book, Influence: The Psychology of Persuasion.
 His book contains the definitive list of the principles of persuasion that can help any marketer boost engagement and conversion.
-Now, if you are ready, let’s decode what each principle entails and learn how we can apply those principles to get more results out of our quizzes and calculators.
+Now, if you are ready, let’s decode what each principle entails and learn how they work as interactive content engagement tips.
+And how we can apply those principles to get more results out of our quizzes and calculators.

 1. Social Proof